HOP-Tech-Canada/rust-bringup-workshop/slides.md

     None
 }

-/// We have a result, or an error enum Result<T, E> {
+/// We have something valid, or an error enum Result<T, E> {
     Ok(T),
     Err(E)